RefurbishedCommodore/Commodore64/Assy 250407/Fab 250406 REV A/Ser.No. 46885/README.md

     <img src="Images/Keyb02.jpeg" alt="Description" width="1000">
 </p>

+Holy moly!
+Removing the keycaps is hard!
+These keycaps are sitting "blegg fast" (Stavanger term) on the plugers.
+But with the keycap puller all the keycaps are removed [(Tools)](https://refurbished-commodore.com/tools).
+Note that there is a spring beneath all the keycaps (except for the SHIFT-LOCK), and that the spring beneath the spacebar is larger than the rest.

 **Footnotes**
 [^1]: Phillips pan head (5.5mm), Sheet metal screw, Fully threaded, Thread diameter: 3.0 mm, Fastener length: 10.0 mm
 [^2]: Phillips pan head (5.5mm), Sheet metal screw, Fully threaded, Thread diameter: 3.0 mm, Fastener length: 6.5 mm